[Explained] Current and Voltage required to charge a Battery

 Charging Voltage VS Types of Battery

-There are mainly three types of battery mostly used in the market and different applications - 1.
+There are mainly three types of batteries used in the market and different applications - 1.
 Lead-Acid battery 2.
 Lithium-Ion battery and 3.
 Lithium Polymer Battery.
 However, the same type of charging system and charging voltage can be used for both Li-Ion and Li-Polymer batteries.
-But when we compare between a lead-acid battery and a li-ion battery there are some differences between charging voltage.
+But when we compare between a lead-acid battery and a lithium battery there are some differences between charging voltage.

-Generally, for the same voltage rating, a li-ion or li-polymer battery required more voltage than a lead-acid battery.
+Generally, for the same voltage rating, a li-ion or li-polymer battery requires more voltage than a lead-acid battery.

 Types of Charging VS Types of Battery